-What can I expect at a Clean Sweep?
+What can I expect at Clean Sweep?

-Clean Sweep events have also become team-building exercises for neighborhood associations, church groups, school clubs and teams, and civic organizations.
+Clean Sweep is also become team-building exercises for neighborhood associations, church groups, school clubs and teams, and civic organizations.
 Residents can also take advantage of Clean Sweep by raking and their own yards and sidewalks and placing the bulk refuse at the curb, knowing a City crew will soon come by to retrieve it.

 Be sure to dress accordingly and wear appropriate shoes for Clean Sweep.
 Tools are provided, but volunteers are encouraged to bring their own.

 Click on this link to watch a fun video highlighting last year's Clean Sweep.

 Groups and individuals may register to volunteer for Clean Sweep using the On-line Clean Sweep Registration Form or by calling 311 (428-5990 if calling from outside of city limits).